 What can I expect to do in the workshop?

-The workshop leads participants through self-reflective work including individual coaching, group discussion and sharing, and writing exercises.
+The workshop leads participants through self-reflective work including individual coaching, writing exercises, and heart-focused breath work.

 What does the daily schedule look like?

 Our typical schedule is 10:00 a.m. to 5:30 p.m.
 Wednesday, Thursday, and Friday.
 On the last day, Saturday, we end between 3:00 p.m. and 4:00 p.m.
-Please note, workshops can sometimes end earlier or later, depending on the group.
-The day is made up of group discussion and sharing, self-reflective work, individual coaching, and writing exercises.
-There are also scheduled breaks, including an hour lunch, each day.
-Individualized private workshops follow approximately the same schedule.
+Please note, workshops can sometimes end earlier or later, depending on the clients’ individual needs.
+The day is made up of self-reflective work, individual coaching, writing exercises and heart-focused breath work.
+There are also scheduled breaks, including an hour for lunch, each day.

 Why does it take four days?